-Principle 7: Be Considerate of Other Visitors
+Principle 7: Be Considerate of Others

 One of the most important components of outdoor ethics is to maintain courtesy toward other visitors.
 It helps everyone enjoy their outdoor experience.
 Many people come to the outdoors to listen to nature.
 Excessive noise, uncontrolled pets and damaged surroundings take away from the natural appeal of the outdoors.